Automakers and suppliers are turning the industry green with NVIDIA DRIVE.

 A new wave of Chinese companies developing EVs is beginning to roll their futuristic concepts into production reality.

 Xpeng, an EV startup based out of Guangzhou, debuted its high-performance P7 four-door coupe.
 The vehicle, slated for production by the end of this year, uses DRIVE AGX Xavier for progressive Level 3 AI-assisted driving features.

-Seres, formerly known as SF Motors, revealed its electric crossover, the SF5, which is set for production this year.
+Seres, formerly known as SF Motors, revealed its electric SUV, the SF7.
 Seres uses the NVIDIA DRIVE AGX Xavier platform to build its next-generation autonomous system.